prschmal/Fractalism/core/foundations.md

 Fractalism begins with the recognition that nothing stands apart.
 All things that exist—matter, mind, energy, and motion—unfold from the same Source.
-We are not separate from that unfolding.
+We are not separate from that emergence.
 We are its continuation.

 ---